alanng10/class-lang/Doc/Article/Word/a.md

 Words "inf", "while", and "return" have meanings that are conditionally, conditionally trigger again, and refer result.

+Word "and", "orn", "not" have meanings that are both true, any one true, and untrue.

 Word "case" has meaning that is one of discrete choices.

 Word "compute" has meaning that is process info.